cmp-202/ssh2shell/README.md

 Verbose:
 --------
-When verbose is set to true each command response is passed to the msg.send function.
+When verbose is set to true each command response is passed to the msg.send function when the command completes.

+**Note:**
-There are times when an unexpected prompt occurs leaving the session waiting for a response it will never get and so you will never see the final full session text.
+There are times when an unexpected prompt occurs leaving the session waiting for a response it will never get if it is not handled and so you will never see the final full session text because the session will not close.
-Rerunning the process with verbose set to true will show you where the process failed and enable you to add extra handling in the onCommandProcessing callback.
+Rerunning the commands with verbose set to true will show you where the process failed and enable you to add extra handling in the onCommandProcessing callback to resolve the problem.

 Responding to command prompts:
 ----------------------
 When running commands there are cases that you might need to respond to specific prompt that results from the command being run.
-The command response check method is the same as in the example for the onCommandComplete callback but in this case we use the onCommandProcessing callback and stream.write to send the response.
+The command response check method is the same as in the example for the onCommandComplete callback but in this case we use it in the onCommandProcessing callback and stream.write to send the response.
 The stream object is available in the onCommandProcessing function to output the response to the prompt directly as follows:

 ```